 - They both value being conscientious and giving respect to others.

 - They both like discussing intellectual topics, although they may come at ideas from different perspectives.

 - They both tend to put other people’s needs first, so they would understand that quality in each other.

 3 Reasons why there might be potential problems in an INFJ and ISFJ friendship

 - An INFJ might get frustrated by an ISFJ’s consistently practical approach and their unwillingness to let go a little and dream.

-- An ISFJ might have trouble relating to an INFJ’s non-traditional take on the issues of the day.
+- An ISFJ might have trouble relating to an INFJ’s non-traditional take on the day’s issues.

-- ISFJs tend to be more focused on today and INFJs can be preoccupied by what will happen in the future.
+- ISFJs tend to be more focused on today, and INFJs can be preoccupied with what will happen in the future.